 Also, you cannot backdate the date fields.
 For example, if you are completing a TRV application, you cannot make the date earlier than the day you are completing the form.
 If you try to do that, you will not be able to validate the form.

-Wrong PDF Reader
+Wrong PDF Reader for your IRCC forms

 If you still cannot validate the form even though your information is correct, you should make sure you are using an up-to-date version of Adobe Reader or Acrobat.
 The program should have warned you it wasn't up-to-date when you first opened the form, but we all ignore so many of these error messages - it's easy to miss the one that matters.
 (You shouldn't even be able to see the form if you are using an older version than Reader X.) Adobe Reader updates multiple times a year, so it's quite possible you don't have the latest version, especially if you haven't allowed automatic updates.
 Fortunately, Reader is easy to update.
 Just click here to get the latest version.